TS-RSR: A provably efficient approach for batch Bayesian Optimization: Introduction

 There are several existing algorithms for batch Bayesian optimization with regret guarantees, e.g. batch-Upper Confidence Bound (UCB) \cite{srinivas2009gaussian}, batch-Thompson sampling (TS) \cite{kandasamy2018parallelised}.
 There are known guarantees on the cumulative regret of batch-UCB and batch TS.
-However, empirical performance of batch-UCB and batch-TS tend to be suboptimal.
+Unfortunately, empirical performance of batch-UCB and batch-TS tend to be suboptimal.
 A suite of heuristic methods have been developed for batch BO, e.g. \cite{ma2023gaussian, garcia2019fully, gong2019quantile}.
 However, theoretical guarantees are typically lacking for these algorithms.
+This inspires us to ask the following question: